 · Joint and muscle deterioration.
 Most, if not all, horses over the age of 20 will develop arthritis to some degree.
 Stall confinement makes arthritis worse and makes muscles tight.
 Mild exercise helps lubricate stiff joints and builds up surrounding muscles.
 Even if you don’t ride your horse, the more pasture turnout he gets the better off he’ll be.

 · Tendons and ligaments lose elasticity over time and muscle mass starts to decline.
 There are several nutrients that I find helpful in boosting joint and connective tissue strength and lean body mass.
-These are gamma oryzanol; branched chain amino acids; vitamins B6, C and E.
+These include colostrum, branched chain amino acids, B vitamins, vitamins C and E, and others.**

 Your horse’s genetic background combined with his health status throughout his growing and adult years will influence how well he ages.
-If he was fed well all his life, with attention paid toward filling in nutritional gaps, he will likely live longer and with fewer ailments.
+If he was fed well all his life, with attention toward providing a clean diet and filling in nutritional gaps, he will likely live longer and with fewer ailments.